Return to sender: Malaysia seeks origin of tons of plastic waste

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-Malaysia wants to return almost 200 shipping containers believed to contain plastic waste, officials said Thursday, but first they need to work out where they came from.
+KUALA LUMPUR: Malaysia wants to return almost 200 shipping containers believed to contain plastic waste, officials said on Thursday, but first they need to work out where they came from.

 Southeast Asia has been flooded with waste plastic from more developed nations such as the US, Australia and Britain since last year when China -- which boasted a massive recycling industry -- ordered a halt to imports.

-Malaysia wants to return almost 200 shipping containers believed to contain plastic waste, officials said Thursday, but first they need to work out where they came from.
+KUALA LUMPUR: Malaysia wants to return almost 200 shipping containers believed to contain plastic waste, officials said on Thursday, but first they need to work out where they came from.

 Southeast Asia has been flooded with waste plastic from more developed nations such as the US, Australia and Britain since last year when China -- which boasted a massive recycling industry -- ordered a halt to imports.